- Help Desk

 - Experts and Networks

-- Chair's Council Statements
+- Chair's Report to Council

 The STAP Helpdesk is a facility to assist all GEF Partners to gain scientific and technical advice direct from Panel Members, associated experts, and centres of expertise.
 The Help Desk can assist by: